Cardona, Rizal: History

 In 1855, Cardona was created as a town of the District of Morong, with boundaries set in 1857.
 Later in June 1901, Cardona formed part of the newly created Province of Rizal through Act 137 promulgated by the Philippine Commission.
 In 1903, Act No. 942 annexed the town to the Municipality of Morong.
 Eleven years then, the Executive Order 108 issued by Governor-General Francis Burton Harrison has established the town as an independent municipality.

 Philippine independence

 Cardona native and World War II veteran Frisco F. San Juan, a civil engineer, was elected congressman of Rizal's second district in 1965, and was reelected to a second term in 1969.

 Geography

 Cardona is part of the 2nd Congressional District of Rizal.

 Cardona is 23 km from Antipolo and 40 km from Manila.
 With the continuous expansion of Metro Manila, the municipality is the easternmost part of Manila's built-up area.

 Barangays

-Cardona is politically subdivided into 18 barangays, as indicated below and in the image herein, 11 of which are on the mainland and 7 on Talim Island.
+Cardona is politically subdivided into 18 barangays, as indicated below and in the image herein, 11 of which are on the mainland (Calahan, Dalig, Del Remedio, Iglesia, Looc, Nagsulo, Patunhay, Real (Poblacion), Sampad, San Roque (Poblacion), and Ticulio) and 7 on Talim Island (Balibago, Boor, Lambac, Malanggam-Calubacan, Navotas, Subay, and Tuna).
 Each barangay consists of puroks and some have sitios.